 \section{Experiments}

-We conducted experiments with ResNet-50 \cite{he2016deep} model with an additional normalization layer as in \cite{cohen2019certified, li2021tss}.
-The proposed approach was assessed on a large-scale ImageNet dataset \cite{ILSVRC15}.
-For a fixed type of semantic transformation $\phi$, we train base classifier $f$ with corresponding augmentation with the parameters sampled from the distribution mentioned in the table \ref{tab:main_table} to make $f$ more empirically robust to this transformation.
-Depending on the transformation type, the fine-tuning of the pre-trained models with augmentations takes from $3$ to $18$ hours on a $1$ Nvidia V-100 16GB GPU.
-The combination of the cross-entropy and consistency losses \cite{jeong2020consistency} is chosen as an optimization objective, and the fine-tuning is conducted for $2$ epochs using SGD (learning rate is $10^{-3}$, momentum is $0.95$).
+We conducted experiments with different ResNet architectures models on ImageneNet, CIFAR-10, and CIFAR-100 datasets\footnote{Our code is publicly available on \hyperlink{https://github.com/dkorzh10/general_lipschitz}{github.com/dkorzh10/general\_lipschitz}.}.
+The models were modified with an additional normalization layer as in \cite{cohen2019certified, li2021tss}.
+For a fixed type of semantic transformation $\phi$, we train base classifier $f$ with corresponding augmentation with the parameters sampled from the distribution mentioned in Table \ref{tab:main_table} to make the base classifier $f$ more empirically robust to this type of transformation.
+Depending on the transformation type, fine-tuning the pre-trained ImageNet models with augmentations takes from $3$ to $18$ hours on a $1$ Nvidia V-100 16GB GPU.
+The combination of the cross-entropy and consistency losses from \cite{jeong2020consistency} is chosen as an optimization objective, and the fine-tuning is conducted for $2$ epochs using SGD (with the learning rate of $10^{-3}$ and momentum of $0.95$).

 To evaluate our approach, we compute \emph{certified robust accuracy} (CRA) of the smoothed classifier.
 Certified robust accuracy is a fraction of correctly predicted images $x_i$ from the test set on which the certification condition is met.